galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-history-to-workflow/tutorial.md

 ### Rename input datasets

-The extrct workflow step assigns the name of input datasets in your history to the corresponding inputs in your workflow.
+The *extract workflow* step assigns the name of input datasets in your history to the corresponding inputs in your workflow.
 This is very helpful in the short term because it makes it clear which of the boxes are which datasets.
 But, for a workflow, we want a more general (but still helpful) name for input datasets.

-> ### {% icon hands_on %} Rename inputs
+> ### {% icon hands_on %} Hands-on: Rename inputs
 >
 > * *Click* on the first input dataset.
 >    > This changes the right panel to show informtion about the seclected dataset.
 In this example, this dataset is a set of genomic features (like genes or exons or repeats) that exist in an orgramism.